The Kent Website since 1999

 Welcome to our Discover Kent Directory.
 It is a long standing feature that has been highlighting things to see and do in the county for more than ten years.
+Follow this link for Kent events.
 On these pages you will find a wide range of attractions from all parts of Kent.
 The aim of these pages is to provide more than simple listings, we aspire to give a realistic idea about the places we feature and share user feedback with our audience.
 In this spirit we welcome your comments about any of the county's attractions, no matter how big or small.
 Our contact details and disclaimer are below.

 Tourists and residents alike have a great choice of things to do and places to see in the county; historic monuments, family days out, country pursuits, seaside towns, sites of military interest in short something to suit every interest and budget!

 We review somewhere new every three to four weeks and revisit the old reviews to keep them fresh.
 Despite our best efforts these details are subject to change without notice so always check with the venue if you need to confirm the relevant information.
 Inevitably something will be out of date at some time.
 If you spot an error or omission we'd be delighted to hear from you.

 Our guide is independent, what we feature is largely decided by our users and researchers, we take no inducement to review and when we go in person we pay an entrance fee like everyone else.
 This is not an exhaustive directory, we don't list every tourist attraction in Kent but the number of places we feature is increasing.
 Follow this link for the current tourist attraction.

 Bewl Water - When you go to Bewl you will look out over the largest area of open freshwater in the region.
 The reservoir nestles in a Wealden paradise, green undulating hills dotted with mature trees.
 250,000 visitor a year undertake activities as diverse as; rowing, fishing and painting.
 Bewl Water, Lamberhurst, TN3 8JH